-Combine Tables In Excel: Done In Minutes (No-Code Solution)
+Combine Tables In Excel: In Minutes (No-Code Solution)

 Here’s a scenario (that happens to be typical in the manufacturing world) – Dataset A (ERP data) contains a date range, and Dataset B (Sensor Data) contains rows that fall within the date range of dataset A.